-With our focus on API best practices design and API standards, in this blog we take a look at the strategies, approaches, and tools available for upgrading from Mule 3 to Mule 4 on MuleSoft Anypoint Platform, to bridge the gap between the Mule 3 and Mule 4 runtimes, including Mule Migration Assistant.
+With our focus on API-led integration, we take a look at the strategies, approaches, and tools available for a Mule 3 to Mule 4 upgrade on MuleSoft Anypoint Platform, to bridge the gap between the Mule 3 and Mule 4 runtimes, including the Mule 3 to Mule 4 migration tool, the Mule Migration Assistant.

 - MuleSoft Version and Support